Högsby Municipality: History

 Högsby Municipality has a history tracing back to the medieval age, around 1,200 BC.
 In the 15th and 16th century it was involved in conquests by the Danish soldiers, and Swedish king Gustav Vasa in his quest to find revolutionary Nils Dacke hideout and supporters in the Småland forests demolished Högsby.

 In the municipality are also several old churches of interests with some old archifacts.

 Geography

 In total, most of the municipality consists of forest and water areas; some of it has been made nature reserves hosting rare animals and plants.

 Other sights are the streams and lakes that offer opportunities for fishing, bathing and canoeing, or just as nature experiences.
 It reflects itself in the coat of arms, showing water.
 The most notable streams are Emån and Alsterån; with Allgunnen being the largest lake.

 Localities

-There are 5 urban areas (also called a Tätort or locality) in Högsby Municipality.
+There are four urban areas (also called a Tätort or locality) in Högsby Municipality.

-In the table the localities are listed according to the size of the population as of December 31, 2005.
+In the table the localities are listed according to the size of the population as of December 31, 2023.
 The municipal seat is in bold characters.

+Demographics

+This is a demographic table based on Högsby Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

+In total there were 5,641 residents, including 3,988 Swedish citizens of voting age.
+44.2 % voted for the left coalition and 54.4 % for the right coalition.
+Indicators are in percentage points except population totals and income.